acfabro/assignment2-deployment/README.md

 Note: DB_HOST=127.0.0.1 may not work.
 Set this to an IP other than localhost.

-3. Run `sh deploy.sh` to download all code.
-You may have to check the output and watch for errors.

-4. If not installing on local machine, change the API address by editing `web/.env` and `web/config.env`.
+4. If not installing on your local machine, change the API address by editing `web/.env` and `web/config.env`.

 5. Run `sh build.sh` to build  your environment.